Monday, November 3, 2025–Friday, November 21, 2025

 What you need to know:

-Because the IRS does not permit employees who are enrolled in Medicare (or TriCare) or collecting Social Security income to participate in a HSA, the University will continue to offer a HRA for eligible faculty and staff for CY 2025.
+Because the IRS does not permit employees who are enrolled in Medicare, TRICARE, or collecting Social Security income to participate in a HSA, the University will continue to offer a HRA for eligible faculty and staff for calendar year 2026.
 The University will fund these HRAs with the same amounts as the HSAs noted above.
 Participation in a HRA does not preclude Medicare-eligible faculty and staff from also participating in a FSA.
 If a FSA is established, this account will pay first before the HRA can be accessed.

 Unused HRA balances will be “rolled over” into the next plan year for any active employee.
 Under current IRS guidelines, only the employer is specifically permitted to contribute to a HRA and funds in a HRA stay with the employer if an employee separates from service.